lilezek/ts-express-validator/readme.md

 # Express automatic validator.

-Tools for automatically validate request body data.
-It tries to convert the body into a class using typescript-son project, but this depends on awesome-metadata.
+Tools for automatically validating request body data.
+It tries to convert the body into a class using typescript-son project.

+This project depends on awesome-metadata, for compiling the code itself.